Multipartite entanglement measures: a review: Introduction

 This review is organized as follows.
 In Sec.~\ref{EMOverview}, we first present an overview of entanglement measures, starting from the establishment of the LOCC paradigm to the entanglement monotonicity.
 We also introduce a few basic axioms that a good entanglement measure should possess.
-In Sec.~\ref{MEMea}, we explore various common multipartite entanglement measures, and Sec.~\ref{GMEMea} focuses on the GME measures.
-Subsequently, in Sec.~\ref{tasks}, we delve into the applications of the GME measures in various quantum information tasks and explore the multipartite entanglement measures with an operational meaning.
+In Sec.~\ref{MEMea}, we explore various common ME measures, and Sec.~\ref{GMEMea} focuses on the GME measures.
+Subsequently, in Sec.~\ref{tasks}, we delve into the applications of the GME measures in various quantum information tasks and explore the ME measures with an operational meaning.
 Finally, we provide a summary and outlook in Sec.~\ref{Conclusions}.